cmougan/WRI_WellBeing_Data_Layer/README.md

 For further instructions for setting up, please follow the steps [here](./dssg/README.md)
 ### Main Components
-The main modules are as follows:
+The main components are as follows:
-- `osm_data_extraction` module, which has the following features :
+- Module `osm_data_extraction`, which has the following features :
   - Extract GeoDataFrame of a district from a country GADM Level 2 shapefile.
   - Plots the boundary of a given district along with the corresponding map tile from Open Street Maps.
   - Retrieves and writes the map tile corresponding to the geo dataframe to a geotiff file.